Macau Budget Hotels (The Worst)

 The Hou Kong bathrooms are straight up rude, and I doubt anyone who ventures into that bathtub comes out alive.

 The bleak coffin shaped rooms are no better, decidedly dark and depressing, outfitted with atrocious wall tiling and sickly floor patterns.
-Sleep definitely came with special comfort the night I stayed though, simply because my eyes were shut and I didn’t have to look at any of it anymore.
+Sleep definitely came with special comfort that night though, simply because my eyes were shut and I didn’t have to look at any of it anymore.

 Noise might be an issue due to fairly thin walls, while the bed is super hard, made for the Chinese audience in mind.
 There’s also no free water provided of any kind, which is completely unacceptable, given you can’t drink it from the tap.